ARgorithm/toolkit/docs/docs/start.md

 ## StateSet

-The core class to all algorithm and data structures in ARgorithmToolkit You will always need to declare this and use this when using different ARgorithmToolkit features.
+The core class to all algorithm and data structures in ARgorithmToolkit You will always need a object of this class when using different ARgorithmToolkit features.
 This is where the states are stored that later get rendered to ARgorithm App.
 So obviously all your ARgorithms are supposed to return this

-You wont have it to interact with it much other than while initialising objects and returning results.
+You wont have to interact with it much other than while initialising objects and returning results.
 It has a `add_comment` method that allows you to create blank states carrying description in the form of comments that you might want to show to the client while the ARgorithm is being rendered.
 This will prove handy when creating good demonstrations

 ```python